 For a woman committed to sobriety, relapse is a very real fear.
-A lot of people go back out.
-Statistically, a lot more drunks and addicts end up using than staying sober.
-But if you’ve been to a women’s treatment center, an IOP, or meetings, you know that relapse is more than the final moment when you take that drug, or swallow that drink.
+A lot of people fall back into old habits.
+Statistically, a lot more alcoholics and addicts end up using than staying sober.
+If you’ve been to a women’s addiction treatment center, an IOP, or support meetings, you know that relapse is more than the final moment when you take that drug or swallow that drink.

 Where Does a Relapse Begin?